Shoylekov/bankingSys/README.md

 # Bank Management System in C++ with SQLite 🏦

 A simple **Bank Management System** built in **C++** using **SQLite3** for data storage.
-This project demonstrates how to manage a basic banking system with operations for creating accounts, depositing and withdrawing funds, viewing account information, and deleting accounts—all while securely handling user data with SQL.
+This project demonstrates how to manage a basic banking system with operations for creating accounts, depositing and withdrawing funds, viewing account information, and deleting accounts—all while securely handling user data with SQL in the CLI.

-## Features
+## Features ⚙️

 - **Create Account:** Register a new bank account with a unique account number and a secure PIN.
 - **Display Account Info:** Retrieve and view account details securely.